RavenGrappling/RavenGrappling.github.io/faq.md

     </h2>
     <div id="collapseOne" class="accordion-collapse collapse show" aria-labelledby="headingOne" data-bs-parent="#accordionExample">
       <div class="accordion-body">
-        BJJ is one of the best martial arts to learn for self-defence, because it teaches you how to overcome bigger and stronger opponents.
+        BJJ is one of the best martial arts to learn for self-defence, because it teaches you how to overcome bigger and stronger opponents using techniques that acctualy work!

-Also, unlike other martial arts, you learn how to use techniques to control your opponent and BJJ does not encourage escalation of force/violance, unless absolutely necessary.
+Unlike other martial arts, BJJ does not encourage the escalation of force/violance, unless it is absolutely necessary.
+Instead, you learn how to keep yourself safe while controling the sitution.

-Because of this approach, BJJ is very safe and accessable to learn for people of all ages and fitness levels.
-It is also great for children to learn in order to become confident in themselves and keep bullies away.
+Because of this mindset, BJJ is also a great martial art to involve your children, since it will teach them to become confident in themselves and keep the bullies away.
       </div>
     </div>
   </div>